xdrpp/stc/stc.1.md

 standard output, one per line (private key first).

 `stc -keygen mykey`
 :	Generate a new private/public key pair.
-Prompt for a password.
+Prompt for a passphrase.
 Print the public key to standard output.
-Write the private key to `$HOME/.config/stc/keys/mykey` encrypted with the password.
+Write the private key to `$HOME/.config/stc/keys/mykey` encrypted with the passphrase.

 # ENVIRONMENT